 - People can disconnect temporarily to manage overwhelm, but are willing to find ways to communicate in a cooperative or collaborative way

 - Boundaries are set from a place of love and care for self or other, rather than judgement.
-Boundaries are the safe distance from which both people can love each other.
+Boundaries are the safe distance from which people can love or respect each other.

-This is the dynamic that most spiritual traditions play to.
-It decides what is true and if you want to stay in the tribe you agree with it and you bend and shape your experiences to fit in with what it should be.
+A lot of spiritual traditions play to this dynamic, at least in some subtle way.
+The tradition or spiritual leader decides what is true and if you want to stay in the tribe you agree with it, bend and shape your experiences to fit in with what it should be and criticise yourself or others when your experience falls outside of this.

-On the one hand, it can create a sense of belonging and safety for people.
-On the other hand it can be quite sad and oppressive – it can stop people living their own lives and validating their own experiences.
+On the one hand, a little bit of this can create a sense of belonging and safety for people.
+On the other hand, it can be quite sad and oppressive.
+It can stop people living their own lives and validating their own experiences.
 People become mindless followers, always trying to change their experience to fit in.
+At worst it can be emotionally, psychologically, spiritually or physically abusive.

 Sharing From a Place of Authenticity

-There needs to be space for students to speak authentically about their own experiences and for that to be accepted, even if it goes against what the teachers believes.
+There needs to be some space for students to speak authentically about their own experiences, even if it is different or somehow contradictory to the teacher’s experiences.

 Both of these are valid and important ways of teaching; to only include one would shut down a lot of experience and potential.

-One of the best ways to extract spirituality (or anything) from subtle narcissism is to ensure that impact is being included as part of the on-going dance between practicing, learning, experiencing and teaching.
+Another way to extract spirituality (or anything) from subtle narcissism is to ensure that impact is being included as part of the on-going dance between practicing, learning, experiencing and teaching.
+This is another way that things can be measured or understood more objectively.

-Impact breaks down the capacity for one person to claim spiritual authority, because rather than only focusing on whether something is true, you are also taking into account the impact that that belief system or method has on people and on the system.
+Impact breaks down the capacity for one person to claim spiritual authority, because rather than focusing purely on the value of ideas, you are also taking into account the impact that that belief system or method has on people and on the system.